digitalwarenkombinat/plantala/medienstationAsAService/README.md

-# Medienstation as a Service - MaaS
+# Media station as a Service (MaaS)

-The _Media Station as a Service_ (MaaS) offers you a simple way to combine the advantages of Plantala with your own images.
-Semi-automated steps help you integrate your data and customize the media station to your liking, even without deep technical knowledge.
+The _Media station as a Service_ (MaaS) offers a simple and user-friendly way to create a media station by combining the power of Plantala with your own images.
+Semi-automated processes allow you to integrate your data and customize the media station without deep technical knowledge.
 ## Features

-✅ Create your own media station in just 3 steps.
+✅ Create your own media station in just 3 simple steps.

-✅ Automated image import and background removal.
+✅ Automatic image import and background removal.

-✅ Supported data editing and adding background information.
+✅ Edit and add background information for your media content.

-✅ Colors are analyzed based on your starting image.
+✅ Automatic color scheme based on your starting image.

-✅ Customizable color scheme for the media station.
+✅ Customizable color themes for the media station.

-✅ Enjoy a visually pleasing way to convey information with your data.
+✅ Display information with a clean and visually appealing design.

 # TL;DR

- 🚀 Copy your images to the `public/images/input` folder and design a logo `public/images/logo.png`, as well as a starting image `public/images/start.png`.
+    🚀 Step 1: Copy your images to the `public/images/input` folder, and add a logo (`public/images/logo.png`) and a starting image (`public/images/start.png`).

-🚀 Start the media station with `docker-compose up -d --build`.
+    🚀 Step 2: Start the media station with `docker-compose up -d --build`.

-🚀 Generate media data with `docker exec -d plantala-app npm run media-data` and edit background information for images and color values for your media station in `public/mediaData.js`.
+    🚀Step 3: Generate media data with `docker exec -d plantala-app npm run media-data`, then edit public/mediaData.js for background info and color customization.

-# Creating Your Own Media Station in 3 Steps
+# Creating Your Own Media Station in 3 Simple Steps

-You can create your own media station in three simple steps.
+You can create your own media station in three easy steps.

-1. Copy Images
+1. Copy Your Images
 2. Start the Media Station
-3. Customize Images and Information
+3. Customize Your Media Data & Color Scheme

 ---

-## Step 1.
-Copy Your Images 🎨
+## Step 1: Copy Your Images 🎨

-First, copy all your images to the `public/images/input` folder.
-All images will be automatically clipped (i.e., the background will be removed) when you start the media station and will be included in it.
+First, copy all the images you want to use to the `public/images/input` folder.
+These images will automatically have their backgrounds removed when you start the media station.

-Please note the following guidelines for your images:
+Guidelines for Images:

-- For the best results, use a single object with a solid background in each image.
+    For best results, each image should contain a single object on a solid background.
-- The filename will be used as the title of the images in the media station.
-Please name the images according to the depicted object.
+    The filename of each image will be used as the title in the media station, so name your files accordingly.

-In addition, your media station needs a logo and a starting image.
-These two images do not need to be clipped and can be directly inserted into the `public/images` folder (not `public/images/input`) as `logo.png` and `start.png`, respectively.
+Additionally, you’ll need a logo and a starting image.
+These should be placed directly in the `public/images` folder:

-Once this is done, you can start your media station.
+    logo.png: Your logo for the media station. start.png: The starting image, which will be used to generate the color scheme.

-## Step 2.
-Start the Media Station 🚀
+## Step 2: Start the Media Station 🚀

-To start the media station, an application called _Docker_ is used.
-In simplified terms, _Docker_ is like another computer on your computer, allowing you to access the media station and initiate the removal of backgrounds from all your copied images.

-_Docker_ automatically installs all the necessary libraries when you start it.
-So, you don't need to install any additional applications on your computer except for _Docker_.
-To install it, click on [Install Docker](https://docs.docker.com/get-docker/) and select your operating system.

-After the installation is complete, you can start your media station with the following command in the terminal:
+To run your media station, you'll need _Docker_, which is a tool that lets you run applications in isolated environments called containers.

+Steps to Install and Start _Docker_:

+1. Install _Docker_: Follow the instructions at [Install Docker](https://docs.docker.com/get-docker/) for your operating system.

+2. Start the media station: Once _Docker_ is installed, open your terminal and run:

 ```
     docker-compose up -d --build
 ```

-This will start two containers.
-The _plantala-media-data_ container removes the backgrounds from all your copied images and then terminates.
+This command will start two services:

+1. plantala-media-data: Automatically removes the backgrounds from your images.
-The _plantala-app_ container contains the complete media station and can be accessed on your computer at [this link](http://localhost:3000/).
+2. plantala-app: Hosts the media station, accessible at http://localhost:3000/.

-Congratulations, your media station is now visible.
-To have all your images and information appear in it, one more third and final step is needed.
+Your media station is now live, but there's one more step to finalize it.

-## Step 3: Adding Background Information & Customizing the Color Scheme 🎨
+## Step 3: Add Background Information & Customize the Color Scheme 🎨

-Your copied images have all been clipped in the background and are now located next to your logo and starting image in the `public/images` folder.

-To display the images in the media station, update the media data.

-This is done with the terminal command:
+After the background removal process, your images will be placed in the public/images folder (alongside logo.png and start.png).
+Now, it’s time to display them in the media station and customize the color scheme.

+Generate Media Data:

+Run the following command in your terminal to generate the media data for your station:

 ```
 docker exec -d plantala-app npm run media-data
 ```

-Open the link to your media station again [with this link](http://localhost:3000/).
+After this, open the media station again [with this link](http://localhost:3000/), and you should see all your images.

-All your images will now appear in the media station.
-Furthermore, your logo and starting image will be visible.
-This starting image has also changed the color scheme of the media station.
-The most significant colors from the starting image are now used as primary and secondary colors.

-You are welcome to make adjustments to the newly generated media data in `public/mediaData.js`.

-A total of 7 colors have been derived from the starting image.
-The color values are given as 6-digit web colors with a leading hash symbol (#).
-You can choose your preferred color and customize each color value using the [Colordot website](https://color.hailpixel.com/).

-Here's what each color value represents:
+Customizing the Color Scheme:

+The media station’s color scheme is automatically derived from the starting image (start.png), but you can further customize it.
+The generated media data is saved in _public/mediaData.js_, which includes colors based on the starting image.
+Example Color Configuration:

 ```
-const primaryColor = '#799160';     // Primary color of the media station
+const primaryColor = '#799160';     // Primary color
-const secondaryColor = '#e0bf96';   // Secondary color of the media station
+const secondaryColor = '#e0bf96';   // Secondary color
-const backgroundColor = '#faebd7';  // Background color of the media station
+const backgroundColor = '#faebd7';  // Background color
-const textColor = '#341419';        // Text color of the media station
+const textColor = '#341419';        // Text color
-const errorColor = '#f3aa1e';       // Color for error messages within the media station
+const errorColor = '#f3aa1e';       // Error message color
-const infoColor = '#ab465a';        // Color for info messages within the media station
+const infoColor = '#ab465a';        // Info message color
-const successColor = '#f3aa1e';     // Color for success messages within the media station
+const successColor = '#f3aa1e';     // Success message color
 ```

-The media data also includes all clipped images.
-You can make adjustments here as well.

-If you are familiar with file paths, you can make adjustments under _source_.

-For each image, the following 5 elements are provided:
+You can customize these colors using any hex color value.
+For easy color selection, use the [Colordot website](https://color.hailpixel.com/)..
+Additional Customization:

+In public/mediaData.js, you can also update the following details for each image:

-- _name_ is the image title derived from the file name for the media station.
+    _name_: Title of the image (derived from the file name).
-- _source_ is the technical path to the clipped image.
+    _source_: The file path to the clipped image.
-- _description_ is the description text for the image as displayed in the media station.
+    _description_: A short description of the image.
-- _link_ provides the option to specify an external reference, such as a link to the original document.
+    _link_: An optional external link (e.g., a reference to the original content).
-- _wiki_ provides the option to include a link to Wikimedia or similar.
+    _wiki_: An optional link to Wikipedia or similar resources.

-All your adjustments will be immediately displayed in the media station.
-To do so, open the link to your media station again [with this link](http://localhost:3000/).
+Any changes you make will be immediately visible in the media station after refreshing the page.

-## You're done.
-Your media station can now be deployed 🎉
+# You're Done!
+Your Media Station Is Ready 🎉

-Great!
-Your media station is ready, and you can view it [here](http://localhost:3000/).
+Congratulations!
+Your media station is now live, and you can access it [here](http://localhost:3000/).

+Exporting the Media Station:

-To share the media station with others, you can export it.
+If you want to share or deploy your media station, you can export it with this command:

-To do this, use _Docker_ again with the following command:

 ```
 docker exec -d plantala-app npm run build
 ```

-Your media station will be exported in two variants for you:
+This will create two versions:

-1. As a Node.js-supported production application in the `.next` folder for your own server.
+1. A Node.js-supported production application in the .next folder for hosting on your server.
-2. As static HTML in the `out` folder, which can run independently (without a Node.js server).
+2. A static HTML version in the out folder, which can be hosted without a Node.js server.

-Once you are satisfied with all the customizations of your media station and have successfully exported it, you can stop the _Docker_ containers with the following command:
+Stopping the Media Station:

+When you're done, you can stop the media station using:

 ```
 docker-compose stop
 ```

-And now, enjoy your media station!
+Enjoy your media station!